The Sun & Your Mood, SUNGAZING

 November 14, 2013 by Stephanie McCracken mindfulness, personal growth, psychology, psychotherapy, Uncategorized 0 comments

-What if your eyes and your brain are very much like tiny solar panels connected to your brain?
-The seasons change and often along with the departure of summer, fall and winter can be hallmarked by a landslide of good moods and energy.
-Want to enhance your happiness?
-Enjoy calm and comfort floating through life like a midsummer’s day?
+What if your eyes, your skin and your brain are very much like tiny solar panels connected to your brain?
+In some capacities they are!
+Our skin is the largest human organ and it is responsive on many levels to it’s surroundings and stimuli such as the sun.
+Most any person who lives in the Northern Hemisphere can acknowledge the effect that the seasons have on human cognition, human emotions, and over all sense of well-being.
+The seasons change and often along with the departure of summer, fall and winter have a marked increase in Seasonal-Affective Disorder (SAD), seasonal depression, general malaise, and even relationship problems.
+As a large counseling center, we notice a marked increase in incoming client requests in the colder months.
+If you want to enhance your happiness, enjoy calm and comfort floating through life like a midsummer’s day?
 Well then it may be a good idea for you to spend some time with your head in the clouds or at the very least with your gaze directed towards the sky.
-As the cold air descends upon our city most of us retreat into our warm and cozy dens with their associated darkness combatted by artificial light.
-Some sources are beginning to examine the reason why there is an even more pressing purpose to bundle up take a jaunt outdoors soaking up everything that the massive fiery orb millions of miles away has to offer!
+As the cold air descends upon us most of us retreat into our warm and homes and convalesce with our den instinct, along with more time indoors we experience more darkness and harsh overhead fluorescent light.
+With this in mind, let us examine the specific benefits of sun gazing, it’s origins, and how to do a solar/sun gazing meditation.

-In former times, Native American tribes held yearly sun dances as the year would approach the summer solstice.
+In former times, Native American tribes held a yearly sun dance to the approach of the revered summer solstice.
 The native peoples worship the sun and as a part of the ritual, the sun gazers would dance, fast, and stare directly at the glowing orb in the day sky, this was intended to be an act of communion and rebirth with the earth’s rhythms.
 As a newly re-popularized trend, Sun gazing is enjoying its resurgence; many of us note that we must reconnect with the earth and her rhythms if we are going to enjoy the full capacity of our health and wellness.
-When I share with people that I make a point of staring directly into the sun for 30-60 seconds each morning they ask astonishingly, “but don’t your eyes get damaged from that?”
-I too recall my mother telling me as a small child, “Don’t stare into the sun, you will lose your vision!”
-After a bit of research, I haven’t been able to find any evidence that supports that claim.
-In fact, sun gazers note more acute vision and even ocular regeneration but the noted benefits are just beginning!
+Some people report that by staring directly into the sun for 30-60 seconds each morning they enjoy greater vigor, energy, alertness, and focus.
+You might be wondering “but don’t your eyes get damaged from that?”
+Many of us recall our mother’s telling us as mall children, “Don’t stare into the sun, you will lose your vision!”
+After a bit of research, we haven’t been able to find any evidence that supports that claim.
+In fact, sun gazers note more acute vision and even ocular regeneration as some benefits.

-Have trouble staying energized during the day and or falling asleep during the night?
-Solar powered meditation may be something you should examine!
-The retina contains several kinds of photoreceptor cells; one of them is specifically responsible for regulating the circadian rhythms, which is the bio-chemical or hormonal process of sleeping and waking.
+Having trouble staying energized during the day or falling asleep at night?
+Solar powered meditation may be something you could try!
+The retina contains several kinds of photoreceptor cells; one of them is specifically responsible for regulating the circadian rhythms which is the bio-chemical/ hormonal process of sleeping and waking.
 When allowing the sun to contact the open eye, melatonin, one of the primary sleep chemicals is then commanded by your brain to decrease its production.
-Sleep comes in sync by increasing nighttime melatonin production which causes deeper, longer nighttime rest.
+Sleep comes in sync by increasing nighttime melanin production which causes deeper, longer nighttime rest.
 Contact with the sun will simultaneously increase production of serotonin which is a “feel good” chemical, this neurochemical is targeted in many of the popular anti-depressants on the market today.
 Just a minute of the suns luminosity can help you sleep better which gives you heightened energy and you can even feel happier in your new found heightened mental and physical acuity!
 Let us not forget that vitamin d is also synthesized via sunshine and that supports bone health as well as mood!

-Take notice of how energized that you feel after spending this 2 minutes connecting with the sun and the earth.
+Take notice of your energy levels after spending this 2 minutes connecting with the sun and the earth.
 Do your best to find the time to incorporate this small but powerful exercise into your life for the next 30 days just to see how much of an effect that it has upon your mood and energy.
 Remember that the body takes time to adjust so one month is plenty of time to really obtain the myriad of benefits.
 If you miss a day here or there that is ok, doing your best is more than enough.
-I personally incorporate sun gazing as a part of my morning walk.
-If you are plentiful on time and are able to do the evening meditation as well then even better for you, otherwise I find that once a day is more than enough.
+Some people find it easiest to incorporate sun gazing as a part of my morning walk.
+If you are plentiful on time and are able to do the evening meditation as well then even better for you, otherwise many people find that once a day is more than enough.
 Remember if the sun is powerful enough to cause the trees and flowers to bloom, to cause the seasons to change, imagine what it can do for you!
 NAMASTE!

 Wishes for brightness, wholeness, and health,